By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

-What determines your personal loan interest rate
+What determines personal loan interest rates in Canada

 - Your credit score — the single biggest factor.
 A higher score signals reliability and unlocks lower rates.